microservices-community/website/web/horizon_europe2020.md

 of Southern Denmark, Department of Mathematics and Computer Science, where he currently serves as Head of Section for the section of Concurrency and Logic.
-Fabrizio also serves as President of the Microservices Community, and as maintainer of Jolie, an open source programming language for microservices.
+Fabrizio also serves as President of the Microservices Community, and as maintainer of Jolie, an open-source programming language for microservices.
 Previously, he was Co-CEO of italianaSoftware, where he now serves as a Founding Director.
 <br/>
 He received his M.Sc.
 Degree in Computer Science from the University of Bologna